Preamble

 13.1 Sources’ right to review

-(1) Journalists should not give to their sources a right of review the contents of an upcoming publication or broadcast.
+(1) Journalists should not give to their sources a right to review the content of an upcoming publication or broadcast.

-(2) On their own initiative, journalists may choose to submit certain elements of a story to a source in order to verify accuracy.
+(2) By their own initiative, journalists may choose to submit certain elements of a story to a source in order to verify accuracy.

 Journalists and news media must not offer payment to a source in exchange for information, except for fees paid to experts and guest commentators.

-Journalists and news media must respect the integrity and accuracy of information in how they choose to present and illustrate it.
+Journalists and the news media must respect the integrity and accuracy of all information in the manner it is presented and illustrated.

 14.1 Sensationalism